dshetty100/Cryptocurrencies/README.md

 * The analysis shows that all cryptocurrencies can be grouped into four different classes (clusters): class = 0 (purple),  class = 1 (pink), class = 2 (orange), class = 3 (yellow).
 ![3D Scatter Plot](Images/Cluster_3D.png)
-* The tradeable cryptocurrencies in a 2D plot with Total Coin Supply versus Total Coin Mined for the four classes is also shown below.
+* The tradeable cryptocurrencies in a 2D plot with Total Coin Supply versus Total Coin Mined for the four classes are also shown below.
 The cryptocurrency that had the highest supply and mined the highest was **BitTorrent** and belongs to class 2 (the data point on the top right of the figure shown below).
 ![2D Scaled plot](Images/Coin_supply_Coin_mined.png)